badgumby/arch-wsl/README.md

 ***

-### Configure the ArchLinux WSL install for systemd
+### Configure the Arch Linux WSL install for systemd

 This guid is based off the information found on [WSL.dev](https://wsl.dev/wsl2-microk8s/).